paytmmoney/jsPMClient/README.md

     console.log(err)
 })

+/**
+ *  set this config if reconnect feature is desired
+ * Set first param as true and second param, the no. of times retry to connect to server shall be made
+ */
+livePriceWebSocket.setReconnectConfig(true, 5);

 // this method is called to create a websocket connection with broadcast server livePriceWebSocket.connect(jwt) //pass public_access_token

+// To explicitly close websocket connection with server, call this method livePriceWebSocket.disconnect()

 // this method prints the response array received function printArray(arr) {